 Companies that issue stock options are typically corporations (either C-corps or S-corps).
-But Limited Liability Companies, or LLCs, can incentivize their employees with equity ownership as well.
-LLCs typically grant profits interest units, which enables the recipient to earn a profit based on the company’s growth in value over time.
+But limited liability companies (LLCs), can incentivize their employees with equity ownership as well.
+LLCs typically grant profits interest units (PIUs), which enables the recipient to earn a profit based on the company’s growth in value over time.
 They can also issue capital interest units, usually to investors, and phantom equity, which are cash bonuses that pay out when a company is sold.

 Navigate your startup’s equity with Carta